jakl/jamalmalinzi-ghpages/README.md

 jamalmalinzi-ghpages
 ====================

-Dumped (http://www.jamalmalinzi.com/)[Jamal Malinzi Info] into gh pages for a friend.
+Dumped (Jamal Malinzi Info)[http://www.jamalmalinzi.com] into gh pages for a friend.